Skip to main content

 1. Open the "Scene Menu", select the "Cartoon Village" scene and click the "Select" button to create a new scene.

-1. As the default gravity is -9.81 (the Earth gravity), we don't need to change the gravity.
+1. Since the default gravity is -9.81 (the Earth's gravity), we don't need to change the gravity.

-1. Use the transform tools (move / rotate / scale) to reposition the text.
-Then open the "Inspector" to set up the text content, font size, and colour of the text.
+1. Use the transform tools (move/rotate/scale) to reposition the text.
+Then open the "Inspector" to set up the text content, font size, and color of the text.

-1. Use the transform tools (move / rotate / scale) to reposition the button.
-Then open the "Inspector" to set up the text content, font size, and colour of the button object.
+1. Use the transform tools (move/rotate/scale) to reposition the button.
+Then open the "Inspector" to set up the text content, font size, and color of the button object.

 1. Select the button object and open its behaviour panel.
 Under "Groups", add a new behaviour group named "return" and toggle the "Action" button to make it an action that can be called by other objects.
 An "Action Start" event trigger block will appear on the canvas.